 Kokopelli packrafts do not come with paddles.
 If you're considering river paddling, we recommend you purchase a durable, whitewater-grade paddle from Aquabound or Werner.

-Inflatable kayaks do not come with pumps, but they do come with the appropriate amounts of inflatable seats and repair kits.
+Inflatable kayaks do not come with pumps or paddles, but they do come with the appropriate amounts of inflatable seats and repair kits.

 Cost